KeyboardKit/KeyboardKit/README.md

 and try to make sense of these instructions.

-To create a custom keyboard, either inherit the `EmojiKeyboard` class (the only one that I currently use) or create one that implements the `Keyboard` protocol, then implement all keyboard functionality you need.
-Keyboards should be able to setup themselves in a view, and for now (since I don't have the design all done yet) a keyboard must also implement functionality for saving and copying images, but these functions should really just be needed for emoji keyboards.
-This will no doubt change in future versions of KeyboardKit.
+To create a custom keyboard, either inherit the `EmojiKeyboard` class (the only one that I currently use) or create a custom one that implements the `Keyboard` protocol, then implement all keyboard functionality you need.
+A keyboard should be able to setup itself in a view.
+For now (will change pretty soon) a keyboard must also implement functionality for saving and copying images, but these will be removed in future versions, and replaced with general helper methods.

 To present your keyboard in an iOS keyboard extension, add a keyboard extension project to your app.
 Let the input view controller of the extension inherit the